prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ### CHANGING IMAGE SIZE

 We will learn to resize, crop, and straighten an image and change the canvas size. **NOTE:** Canvas and image resize won't work when artboards are used.
 Resize artboards instead.
-Let's Begin the video tutorials to [**Change the image size.**](https://helpx.adobe.com/photoshop/how-to/image-resizing-basics.html)
+Let's Begin the video tutorials to [**Change the image size.** (4 videos)](https://helpx.adobe.com/photoshop/how-to/image-resizing-basics.html)

 - Resize an image
 - Set the resolution